EndPointCorp/end-point-blog/2025/08/processing-payments-with-authorize-net-in-a-blazor-app.md

 </section>
 ```

 The HTML template itself is very unremarkable.
-It's just a form for capturing credit card number, expiration date, and CVV; along with a button to submit the form.
+It's just a form for capturing credit card number, expiration date, and CVV, along with a button to submit the form.
 What's interesting about this code are the `@inject` statements at the top.
 Especially the `@inject IJSRuntime JS` one. `IJSRuntime` is the object that allows Blazor components to invoke JavaScript logic in the browser.
 We will see how the component uses it next.

 Here's the logic of the component: